anatman-org/prime/elegy.md

 > these entries are critical to the operation of
 > the Learning Corporation

+> they serve as a sort of reconciliation,
+> where the ai attempts to correct and preserve
+> any records of an individual's experience
+> that need special attention per the user's instruction

+an act of reconciliation?

+no, a camera cannot reconcile one with anything nor can it see a real mountain

+the camera does not know what it takes

+it captures materials with which you reconstruct, not so much what you saw as what you thought you saw

+hence the best photography is aware, mindful, of illusion and uses illusion, permitting and encouraging it --

+especially unconscious and powerful illusions that are not normally admitted on the scene

 > not only in the development of individuals,
-> but [ai] has noted there are some future correlations,
-> like "skips" through time
+> but there are correlations -- like "skips" or rhythms through time --
 > where thoughts and feelings recur in remarkably similar, even predictable, ways
-> that are are the same time seemingly, impossibly coincidental
+> that are at the same time seemingly, impossibly coincidental

+> correlations are noted to map to specific categories of transformations,
+> for example the following dream might be coincidental if one read it
+> just as a fly came and alighted on one's neck
+> gazing across a field to Your bee hive:

+nonviolent Himalayan bees

+after one had lit on me quietly three times without stinging, i let it crawl on my head a while, picking up sweat for some eclectic and gentle honeycomb, or just picking up sweat for no reason.

+another crawled on my hand
+and i studied it

+Certainly a bee.

+i could not determine whether it was stingless, or just well behaved

+> these records also typically close with a ritual acknowledgement by the user
+> of the reality of change

+how everything has changed!

+> or

+#1d7a14fc/2.35.6
+this is the transformation of things